 We only recruit academically strong, personable and ambitious people to train with Tees.
 Our trainees are a big part of the firm’s future, as they progress through their training, into qualification and beyond.
 In fact, 8 of our current partners, started their careers as trainees at Tees!

-The application process for training contracts starting in September 2020 and 2021 is now closed.
+Please note the application process for training contracts starting in 2023 and 2024 is now closed.

-We get a very high volume of applications, so please do apply well in advance of your intended start date.
+We receive a very high volume of applications, so please do apply well in advance of the closing date, we will respond to all applications after the closing date.

 If that sounds like you then we would like to hear from you.

-Please send your CV with a covering letter clearly marked – Application for Tees 2022 Training Contract - to Jane Winfield by email to email@example.com or by post to our Bishop's Stortford office.
+Please send your CV with a covering letter clearly marked – Application for Tees 2025 Training Contract - addressed to Jane Winfield by email to email@example.com or by post to our Bishop's Stortford office.

 Every year, we welcome talented students and graduates for a week’s placement on our vacation scheme.
 It’s your chance to get to know us and about working in a modern law firm.